Draethil/Client-Server-Connection-JS/README.md

 - Server create Tickets and broadcasting them to all Clients
 - Clients can choose Tickets and assign themselves
 - Server manages all Ticket Assignments
-- Example Logs are available (1 Server, 3 Clients)
+- Example Logs (1 Server, 3 Clients)